Edit on GitHub

 2. Install Arduino IDE.

-3. After completing the installation, run Arduino IDE.
+3. After completing installation, run the Arduino IDE.

 4. Press Ctrl + , to open the Preferences menu